 It goes without saying that the built-in microphone of cameras will never ever beat external dedicated microphones in recording good quality audio.

-And using a good external microphone or a portable handy audio recorders is the best way to improve audio recording quality as filming.
+And using a good external microphone or a portable handy audio recorder is the best way to improve audio recording quality as filming.

 If you are not happy with the audio quality of your built-in camera mic and looking for a good alternative lapel microphone, Audio-Technica ATR-3350 IS is my recommendation.

-- Second, the audio quality is very good in the low price range.
+Second, the audio quality is fairly good in the low price range.

 Audio-Technica ATR-3350 IS lavalier microphone review on YouTube:

-In short, Audio-Technica ATR-3350 IS is the best lapel mic for DSLR, and it is suitable for using in the studio or room,
+…while Audio-Technica ATR-3350 IS is the best budget lapel mic for DSLR, and it is suitable for using in the studio or room.